-2020 has been a turbulent year for the construction industry.
+The last couple of years have been turbulent for the construction industry.
 The market disruption created by Covid-19 has caused a multitude of industries to grind to a halt, with contractors among those hit hardest by lockdown restrictions.

 Examining data from 2017-2019, a report from Marsh has analysed contractor companies and identified commonly associated risks.
 From this, we have compiled the 10 factors that are most pertinent to contractors.